UIUC-iSchool-DataViz/is445_bcubcg_fall2023/syllabus.md

 course will aim to provide both an understanding of what data visualizations communicate and a set of tools for constructing them yourself.

-The course will follow a common pattern within each three-hour instructional session.
+The course will follow a common pattern within each single three-hour or two 1.5 hour instructional session(s).
 The first 60-90 minutes will be focused on lecture, where concepts and tools will be introduced; typically, each class will focus on one type of visualization or class of visualization.
 The remaining time will include exploration of a dataset, which may be independent or in groups, and then a wrap-up session at the end.

-Students are expected to have laptops with them, as well as access to Python installations (we will go over how to setup the correct packages), and will be encouraged to participate in class.
+Students are expected to have laptops with them, as well as access to Python installations (we will go over how to setup the correct packages when necessary), and will be encouraged to participate in class.
 Homework will be assigned and collected through other methods specified at time of submission like Moodle.